 Breed Size

-One important factor to consider when determining your dog's is their breed size.
+One important factor to consider when determining your dog's feeding schedule is their breed size.
 Different breeds have different nutritional requirements, and it's essential to choose a feeding regimen that is tailored to their specific needs.

 Activity Level